Theory of multiple intelligences: Talents and aptitudes

+Criticism

 Gardner argues that there is a wide range of cognitive abilities, but that there are only very weak correlations among them.
 For example, the theory postulates that a child who learns to multiply easily is not necessarily more intelligent than a child who has more difficulty on this task.
 The child who takes more time to master multiplication may best learn to multiply through a different approach, may excel in a field outside mathematics, or may be looking at and understanding the multiplication process at a fundamentally deeper level.

 Intelligence tests and psychometrics have generally found high correlations between different aspects of intelligence, rather than the low correlations which Gardner's theory predicts, supporting the prevailing theory of general intelligence rather than multiple intelligences (MI).
 The theory has been criticized by mainstream psychology for its lack of empirical evidence, and its dependence on subjective judgement.

 Definition of intelligence

 A major criticism of the theory is that it is ad hoc: that Gardner is not expanding the definition of the word "intelligence", but rather denies the existence of intelligence as traditionally understood, and instead uses the word "intelligence" where other people have traditionally used words like "ability" and "aptitude".
-This practice has been criticized by Robert J. Sternberg, Eysenck, and Scarr.
+This practice has been criticized by Robert J. Sternberg, Michael Eysenck, and Sandra Scarr.
 White (2006) points out that Gardner's selection and application of criteria for his "intelligences" is subjective and arbitrary, and that a different researcher would likely have come up with different criteria.

 Defenders of MI theory argue that the traditional definition of intelligence is too narrow, and thus a broader definition more accurately reflects the differing ways in which humans think and learn.

 Some criticisms arise from the fact that Gardner has not provided a test of his multiple intelligences.
 He originally defined it as the ability to solve problems that have value in at least one culture, or as something that a student is interested in.
 He then added a disclaimer that he has no fixed definition, and his classification is more of an artistic judgment than fact:

 Generally, linguistic and logical-mathematical abilities are called intelligence, but artistic, musical, athletic, etc. abilities are not.
 Gardner argues this causes the former to be needlessly aggrandized.
 Certain critics are wary of this widening of the definition, saying that it ignores "the connotation of intelligence ... [which] has always connoted the kind of thinking skills that makes one successful in school."